Coherent Electron Transfer in Polyacetylene: Methodology

 where $\hat{H}_{el}$ implicitly depends on the ionic configuration $\{u_n\}$, be represented by the set $\{\chi_m\}$, the wavefunctions of all the electrons $k$ can be written as superpositions of the eigenstates as

-The initial conditions of the problem are divided conceptually into two types: the first type of initial condition is $g_{m,k}(0)=\delta_{mk}$ and is imposed on the $N$ wavefunctions of the N-site system, while the extra electron is set up in a superposition state in general.
-Thereafter, all of the $\psi_{k}(t)$ evolve according to Eq.~\ref{tdse} along with the boundary condition that they are continuous across time-steps, and become non-stationary states, written in terms of the eigenstates corresponding to the current $\{u_n\}$.
+The initial conditions of the problem are divided conceptually into two types: the first type of initial condition is $g_{m,k}(0)=\delta_{mk}$ and is imposed on the $N$ wavefunctions of the $N$-site system, while the extra electron is set up in a superposition state in general.
+Thereafter, all of the $\psi_{k}(t)$ evolve according to Eq.~\ref{tdse} along with the boundary condition that they are continuous across time steps, and become non-stationary states, written in terms of the eigenstates corresponding to the extant value of $\{u_n\}$.

 In all of the results presented in this paper, we treat all of the electronic wavefunctions with the Ehrenfest method.
 Before an extra electron is added to the system, the ground state of the neutral chain, whether coupled to a junction or not, is determined.
 This is done via the procedure described above with the ionic velocities held to zero.
-Here, the ends, which may correspond to coupled molecules, are free to move while a total length constraint is imposed on the system.
+We take the initial conditions of the electron-ion dynamics problem to correspond to zero temperature.
+Here, the ends, which may correspond to end-site molecules, are free to move while a total length constraint is imposed on the system.
 The purpose of this is to obtain displacement values for the ends which are consistent with the parameters of the Hamiltonian, thereby minimising the finite-length effects.
 Afterwards, for the dynamics, the length constraint is removed and the end states are held fixed to their relaxed values because keeping the length constrained instead of fixing the ends led to the plots of displacement $u$ versus site number being tilted, as the chain would translate, and this made the results difficult to compare and analyze.
 Imposing no boundary conditions whatsoever results in highly-distorted ground-state structures due to the finite length of the chains, obscuring the phenomena which we would like to study.